Automation MCP Server Features Blog Pricing Contact

 The case for building looks straightforward at first.
 EN 16931 is a public standard.
 Saxon-HE handles Schematron.
 PDF libraries exist.
 How hard could it be?

 The honest answer is that the spec itself is the small part.
-The hard parts are the country-specific profiles (Factur-X has five profiles, ZUGFeRD has four, each with different mandatory fields), the PDF/A-3b embedding requirements (the XML must be attached with specific metadata flags and the PDF must be PDF/A-3b conformant for archival), and the validation rule maintenance (Schematron rulesets update with every regulatory revision).
+The hard parts are the country-specific profiles (Factur-X and ZUGFeRD share five conformance profiles, each with different mandatory fields, plus an XRechnung reference profile; UBL adds six CIUS variants on top), the PDF/A-3b embedding requirements (the XML must be attached with specific metadata flags and the PDF must be PDF/A-3b conformant for archival), and the validation rule maintenance (Schematron rulesets update with every regulatory revision).

 A realistic in-house build is 6 to 12 weeks of focused engineering work for a single format and 0.3 to 0.5 FTE permanently allocated to tracking spec changes.
 For a team that already has a roadmap, that engineering time has a real opportunity cost.
 We've seen multiple teams start an in-house build, ship version one, then pivot to an API once they realized the maintenance burden didn't end with the launch.